-In one Jharkhand dist, 53 booked in cow slaughter cases in 6 years, all acquitted
+In one Jharkhand district, 53 booked in cow slaughter cases in six years, all acquitted

 Case: December 9, 2016, at Raniya police station

-FIR: A police party accused four men of beating a cow
+FIR: A police party accused four men of beating a cow.
+The police found there was no documentary evidence of the ownership of the cow.

-Verdict – April 16, 2019: Court found there was no documentary evidence of the ownership of the cow and acquitted all four stating that there was no independent witness to support the case.
+Verdict – April 16, 2019: The judge acquitted all four stating that there was no independent witness to support the case.

 Case: August 27, 2017, at Karra police station